Renters' anger hints at the scale of the housing crisis

 While Hammond will also announce a £1.4bn injection to support the building of 40,000 homes, but even this is a drop in the ocean.

-As the shadow housing secretary John Healey said this morning, ‘six years of Conservative housing policy have led to the lowest level of new affordable housebuilding in 24 years’ and ‘today’s announcement is too little and too late.’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+As the shadow housing secretary John Healey said this morning, ‘six years of Conservative housing policy have led to the lowest level of new affordable housebuilding in 24 years’ and ‘today’s announcement is too little and too late.’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.